Permissions Policy HTTP Header: Configuration and Examples

 Permissions-Policy is a must for preserving user privacy and security on the internet, preventing unauthorized or malicious websites from gaining access to sensitive information without user consent, and it’s a shield against security threats like identity theft and data breaches.

-So, to make it simple, the answer is yes, Permissions-Policy is a very important feature in safeguarding online privacy and security.
+So, to make it simple, the answer is yes, the Permissions-Policy is a very important feature in safeguarding online privacy and security.
 It ensures websites adhere to ethical and legal standards while delivering a secure and trustworthy user experience.

 According to Webtechsurvey.com, 1.24% of websites use this header.
 Is your site among them?
 You can find out using our webserver security test.